W8BSD/bsdtty/README.md

 * There are at least two different 5-bit codesets... likely more since linpsk uses '=' instead of ';'
 * I'm not sure that USOS is handled correctly.
 * I should idle with LTRS, not a mark signal... super tricky.
-* There should be a config file so you don't need to write a script if you're not me.
 * You should be able to switch the shift by moving the mouse over it.
 * Perhaps support autodetecting reverse mode?
+* Really needs a manpage.
+* You shouldn't need to exit and restart the program to load setting changes